 Preparation is Key for Video Interviews

 - Make sure the table and surrounding area is clean and tidy, with preferably a plain wall behind you.
-You want the interviewer to focus their attention on you and not be distracted by your collection of Star Trek figurines or your ‘hilarious’ dorm room posters.
+You want the interviewer to focus their attention on you.
+You don’t want them to be distracted by your collection of Star Trek figurines or your ‘hilarious’ dorm room posters.

 - Lighting is extremely important.
-Having a light in front of you and a light behind you is advised to eliminate any shadows and ensure you are looking your best.
+Having a light in front of you and a light behind you is advised.
+This is to eliminate any shadows and ensure you are looking your best.
 Video call a friend before the interview to ensure you look good and all your equipment is working perfectly.

 - Make sure your internet connection is strong and your laptop is fully charged or plugged in.
 There is nothing more annoying for a prospective employer than being cut off halfway through an interview